Kidney Stones Clinic

 How will the Kidney Stones Clinic help my child?

 Seattle Children’s is a national leader in caring for children with kidney and urinary conditions.
-With a top-10 national ranking by U.S. News & World Report ranked Seattle Children’s the #1 pediatric nephrology program in the West — and among the top 10 nationwide.
+With a top-10 national ranking by U.S. News & World Report for 2019-20, our Nephrology Program is the highest-ranked program on the West Coast.

 We treat kidney stones that affect your child now and help avoid future stones.
 We combine our deep knowledge of growing children with the latest research on kidney stones.
 Having a clinic focused on children with kidney stones allows us to study the condition and come up with new, better treatments specifically for children.
 We know children and teens have different concerns than adults.
 We work with you to provide complete care that meets the needs of your child and family.